BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/music-theory/3-scales.md

 ```

 Note that on a note sheet for Western music only the letter of a note, i.e. C-D-E-F-G-A-B, determines its position.
-Raising a note by a semitone (100 cents) is indicated by the sharp # and lowing it by the same amount is indicated by a small b.
+Raising a note by a semitone (100 cents) is indicated by the sharp # and lowering it by the same amount is indicated by a small b.

-E, F, B, and C are special because the interval E-F is only one half step (100 semitones) and so is B-C.
+E, F, B, and C are special because the interval E-F is only one half step (100 cents) and so is B-C.
 Any other interval between consecutive letters, e.g. A-B, are whole steps.
 Consequently, sharpening an E gives us an F, i.e. E# = F.
 Furthermore, Fb = E, B# = C and Cb = B.